R-M-Lee/entmoot/docs/installation.rst

 * `Gurobi <https://www.gurobi.com/>`__ is a commercial mathematical optimization solver which is very fast.
 Not only in solving the corresponding optimization problem but also in building it.
 Using Gurobi requires a valid license.
 Note that Gurobi offers `free academic licenses <https://www.gurobi.com/academia/academic-program-and-licenses/>`__.
+If you install gurobipy without a Gurobi license you will only be able to solve very small problems.
 * `Pyomo <http://www.pyomo.org/>`__ is an open-source optimization modeling language with APIs to several commercial and noncommercial solvers.
 Note that noncommercial solvers are generally (much) slower than commercial ones.